JuliaData/DataFrames.jl/docs/src/man/basics.md

-# First Steps with DataFrames
+# First Steps with DataFrames.jl

 The first and important part to work with DataFrames.jl, is to install the `DataFrames` package which is available thorugh the Julia package system and can be installed using the